zhaohuic/Docs/docs/clusters/cluster_access.md

     login-1-41 ~ >:
     ```

-## Passwordless Authentication to the NJIT Cluster
+## Key based Authentication to the NJIT Cluster

 === "Mac/Linux"

     To access to NJIT cluster without the password, you need to have a public ssh key on your Mac or Linux system.
 If you don’t yet have a public SSH key for your local machine, you need to initialize one.
 The process of doing so differs across operating systems.
 The Linux and Mac system users simply need to run the command `ssh-keygen`, which will store the keys in the `~/.ssh` folder.
 The public key is typically `id_rsa.pub` which is located in `~/.ssh/`.